johnKennedy79/w9-social-net/ReadMeGoals.md

 🐿️ As a user, I am able to create posts on my profile timeline

+? added the new post component to the my profile page

 🐿️ As a user, I am able to see all posts by all users on a global timeline created a global time line page displaying all posts in date order ascending or decending using serch perams